reaitten/hrclone-ftp/README.md

 * More cloud support available.
 * Config Fused to heroku deployment section.
 * No need to expose your rclone.conf file
-# Follow me for latest updates, v1.20 coming soon..

 ## Upcoming Updates
 * Multi/infinite mix index 🤩 All cloud/remotes in single index like teamdrive seperated as folder.
 * Encryption Username & Password (under beta stage,may not work in next version)
-* Better Dark UI with CSS & JS - looking for contributers to Make new UI -Best UI designers contact me at issues
+* Better Dark UI with CSS & JS - looking for contributers to Make new UI - Best UI designers contact me at issues